 The exegesis, using the word “people of paradise” (not “men in paradise”) clearly implies that female believers will also be included among those people who are purified before being admitted to Paradise.

-This is because the people of Paradise will include both men and women, and both the genders, being human, could have harbored rancor for each other during the life of this world.
+This is because the people of Paradise will include both men and women.
+Both the genders, being human, could have harbored rancor for each other during the life of this world.

 The Arabic word “Ikhwan” & “Ikhwah”